saikumarkankatala/QKart/README.md

 - **User Authentication**: Allows users to sign up, log in, and log out.
 - **Account Creation**: New users can create an account.
-- **Product Listings**: Displays a list of products which users can browse.
+- **Product Listings**: Displays a list of products that users can browse.
 - **Shopping Cart**: Users can add items to their cart and view them.

 ## Directory Structure